Phynix/uniphy/README.md

 import uniphy as up

 out = up.output()
-out.print("Same as print", "\nBut I can be saved as well.)
+out.print("Same as print", "\nBut I can be saved as well.")

 OR